PierreZB/Trading-Predictions-Framework/README.md

 The format of the file should be:
 INSTRUMENT_GRANULARITY_DATEFROM_DATETO_strategyName_strategy-settings-values.csv

-Where the strategy settings values are the parameters related to your strategy, for instance, if your strategy relies on a MACD 12, 26, 9 you may want to record these settings in the file name to avoid overwriting your strategy output file, and keep track of the different versions of your strategy output files.
+where the strategy settings values are the parameters related to your strategy, for instance, if your strategy relies on a MACD 12, 26, 9 you may want to record these settings in the file name to avoid overwriting your strategy output file, and keep track of the different versions of your strategy output files.

 # Backtesting

+## Backtesting actions - excel file
 Before backtesting anything, we need to define what actions to take depending on the signal defined by the strategy.
 For instance: what to do if the strategy happened to deliver at the same time a buying signal and a selling signal while we have a buying position running?

-These behaviours can be defined in the excel spreadsheet “backtestStrategy.xlsx”.
+These behaviours can be defined in the excel spreadsheet “backtestStrategy.xlsx” in the scripts folder.

 * Tab “Actions”
 	* Columns A to F define the current situation.